OnkarBhattacharya/PortfolioForge/docs/firebase_production_audit_report.md

 ### 4.1 Firebase SDK Usage Patterns
 **Status:** ✅ **Excellent Architecture**
-- The provider pattern and custom hooks represent a clean and maintainable architecture.
+- The provider pattern and custom hooks (`useUser`, `useCollection`) represent a clean and maintainable architecture.
+The server-side code now uses a robust singleton pattern for the Admin SDK.

 ### 4.2 Error Handling
 **Status:** ✅ **Resolved**
 **Finding:** The codebase used `console.error` for logging, which is not suitable for production.
 **Action Taken:** A structured logging utility was created at `src/lib/logger.ts`.
-All instances of `console.error` in the API routes and other critical paths have been replaced with `logger.error`, `logger.warn`, etc. This provides structured, contextual logs.
+All instances of `console.error` in the API routes and other critical paths have been replaced with `logger.error`, providing structured, contextual logs.

 ### 4.3 Data Modeling
 **Status:** ✅ **Well Designed**
-- The Firestore schema is well-structured and documented.
+- The Firestore schema is well-structured and documented in `docs/backend.json`.

 ### 4.4 Performance Optimization
 **Status:** ✅ **Resolved**
 **Finding:** The application lacked performance monitoring capabilities.
 **Action Taken:**
 1.  **Firebase Performance Monitoring:** Enabled `getPerformance` in the `src/firebase/index.ts` initialization logic.
-2.  **Core Web Vitals:** Created a `src/lib/web-vitals.ts` utility to report on key performance metrics like LCP, FID, and CLS, logging them via the new structured logger.
+2.  **Core Web Vitals:** Created a `src/lib/web-vitals.ts` utility to report on key performance metrics, logging them via the new structured logger.

 ### 4.5 Firebase Best Practices Compliance
 **Status:** ✅ **Resolved**